msakmar/UW_EEP545-AU20_WSL2-ROS-Mushr-Setup/ReadMe.md

            rviz

+   22. *(Optional)*  Come back to this step if rviz crashes.
+Remove a related to the Mesa 3D client-side OpenGL implementation (libGL).
+Type in and run the following in the Ubuntu console window:

+           export LIBGL_ALWAYS_INDIRECT= >> ~/.bashrc

 ***(Optional) Setup and Install Visual Studio Code for WSL2 Ubuntu 18.04 LTS***

 1. Download and install Visual Studio Code (VS Code): (https://code.visualstudio.com/)

    1. (Optional) Install git (https://git-scm.com/downloads)

-   2. Use default options, but choose VS Code as the default code editor.
+      1. Use default options, but choose VS Code as the default code editor.

 2. Open VS Code.

    1. Press '*Ctrl + Shift + X*' to open the extensions tab.

    2. Install the Remote-WSL extension (ms-vscode-remote.remote-wsl)

       1. VS Code should automatically detect the Ubuntu 18.04 LTS remote environment and set it up for you.
 Accept the default settings.